vim-scripts/psearch.vim/psearch-0.3/README.md

 * `DOWN`, `CTRL+J`: move down in the list.
 * `CTRL+B`: move to the bottom of the list.
 * `CTRL+T`: move to the top of the list.
-* `LEFT`, `RIGHT`: move across previews of matches in other buffers.
+* `LEFT` or `CTRL+H`, `RIGHT` or `CTRL+L`: move across lists of matches of other buffers.
 * `RETURN`, `CTRL+G`: go to the selected match.
+* `CTRL+A`: show jump marks for each result.
 * `ESC`, `CTRL+C`: close the matches list.

-You are allowed to use any pattern that would work with the `/` and `?` vim commands.
-Note that you have to write the pattern as the `nomagic` option would be set.
+You are allowed to use any pattern that would work with the `/` and `?` vim commands and as the `nomagic` option would be set.

+Pressing `CTRL+A` in the psearch navigation buffer will add jump marks denoted in the format `<[a-z]>` for each search result entry.
+When the marks have been displayed entering any of the letters used as mark will jump directly to the respective entry and close the search navigation.
+Entering any letter that is not a mark will discard the action.

 ## Requirements